 Before you can begin creating your SLAs, you must make sure the feature is turned on in your site’s Administrative settings.

-2. Scroll down to the Service Level Agreements section and determine whether you want your SLAs applied based on the Issue Submitter value or the Issue Assigned To value.
+2. On the Features page, scroll down to the Service Level Agreements section and determine whether you want your SLAs applied based on the Issue Submitter value or the Issue Assigned To value.
 Click Update.

 3. The Service Level Agreements link in the Settings Menu is now active.